-The government program/project office, in conjunction with the prime contractor, should make an early determination of potential issues by breaking out system, subsystem, item, or component level for analysis and then determining the applicability of components for evaluation.
-Consideration should also be given to associated test and assembly processes.
-The following questions have been developed to assist in the determination of elements to be assessed.
-All critical technologies, immature manufacturing processes, and other significant areas of the work breakdown structure

-(WBS) or bill of materials (BOM) should be subject to the following filtering questions.
+The government program or project office, in conjunction with the prime contractor, should make an early determination of potential issues by breaking out the system, subsystem, item, or component level for analysis and then determining the applicability of components for evaluation.
+The team should consider associated test and assembly processes as well.
+The following questions may assist the team to determine the elements to assess.
+All CTs, immature manufacturing processes, and other significant areas of the work breakdown structure (WBS) or bill of materials (BOM) should be subject to the following filtering questions.
 Any "yes" responses imply that an MRL Assessment may be needed for that element to categorize the degree of technical and manufacturing risk.

-- Materials: Are there materials which have not been demonstrated in similar products or manufacturing processes? - Cost: Is this item a driver that significantly impacts lifecycle cost (development, unit, or operations and support costs)?
-Is the technology or product new with high cost uncertainty? - Design: Is the item design novel or does it contain nonstandard dimensions or tolerances or arrangements? - Manufacturing Process: Will the item require the use of manufacturing technology, processes, inspection, or capabilities that are unproven in the current environment? - Quality: Does the item have historical/anticipated yield or quality issues? - Schedule: Does this item have lead time issues or does it significantly impact schedule? - Facilities: Does this item require a new manufacturing facility or scale up of existing facilities (i.e., new capability or capacity)? - Supply Chain Management: Does the item have anticipated or historical subtier supplier problems (e.g., cost, quality, delivery)? - Industrial Base: Does the item have an industrial base footprint with critical shortfalls or is this a critical item manufactured by a sole or foreign source?
+- Materials: Does the item include materials that have not been demonstrated in similar products or manufacturing processes? - Cost: Is this item a driver that significantly affects lifecycle cost (development, unit, or operations and support costs)?
+Is the technology or product new with high cost uncertainty? - Design: Is the item design novel, or does it contain nonstandard dimensions or tolerances or arrangements? - Manufacturing Process: Will the item require the use of manufacturing technology, processes, inspection, or capabilities that are unproven in the current environment? - Quality: Does the item present historical or anticipated yield or quality issues? - Schedule: Does this item present lead time issues, or does it significantly affect schedule? - Facilities: Does this item require a new manufacturing facility or scale-up of existing facilities (i.e., new capability or capacity)? - Supply Chain Management: Does the item present anticipated or historical subtier supplier problems (e.g., cost, quality, delivery)? - Industrial Base: Does the item's industrial base footprint include critical shortfalls, or is this a critical item manufactured by a sole or foreign source?

 It is rarely feasible to visit every supplier of every material, component, and assembly to examine the status of their key manufacturing processes.
-Some elements should be assessed on-site and others may utilize alternative approaches.
+Some elements should be assessed on-site, and others may use alternative approaches.
 The type and depth of the assessment is determined by the risk level of the element.
-On-site evaluations are typically reserved for the locations where one or more of the following apply:
+On-site evaluations are typically reserved for locations where one or more of the following apply:

-- The highest percentage of manufacturing cost is incurred - Final assembly and test are conducted - The most sensitive manufacturing tasks are accomplished - The materials, components or subsystems that are the least technologically mature are produced or availability issues exist - Known significant problems or risks (e.g., low yields, high costs, immature manufacturing processes, etc.) exist
+- The highest percentage of manufacturing cost is incurred - Final assembly and test are conducted - The most sensitive manufacturing tasks are accomplished - The materials, components or subsystems that are the least technologically mature are produced or availability issues exist - Known significant problems or risks (e.g., low yields, high costs, immature manufacturing processes) exist

-Normally, the government program/project office will lead the assessments at the prime contractor(s) and the prime contractor(s) will lead the assessments for its suppliers.
-Prior to Milestone A, site visits might not be possible since there rarely is any hardware to support the conceptual designs.
-Under special circumstances, currently running production lines may be visited if it is anticipated that similar process and tooling will be utilized.
+Normally, the government program/project office will lead the assessments at the prime contractor(s), and the prime contractor(s) will lead the assessments for its suppliers.

+Before Milestone A, site visits may not be possible because at this stage there is rarely hardware to support the conceptual designs.
+Under special circumstances, currently running production lines may be visited if the program anticipates similar process and tooling will be used.

 The schedule is typically driven by a variety of considerations including timing of acquisition milestone reviews or program baseline reviews; availability of qualified team members; and contractor scheduling concerns; etc. For a small technology demonstration project, an assessment might take a single day at one contractor's facility and require a team of two or three persons.
-Conversely, a major acquisition program may require multiple site visits over a period of months and involve a larger team, not all of whom will go to every site.
+A major acquisition program may require multiple site visits over a period of months and involve a larger team, not all of whom will go to every site.